Little Red Lighthouse: Access

-Public access to the lighthouse is by the Hudson River Greenway, reachable north of the George Washington Bridge by a footbridge across the Henry Hudson Parkway at West 182nd Street and Riverside Drive, and south of the bridge by a footbridge at West 158th Street or the newer Denny Farrell Greenway Bridge (a pedestrian and bicycle bridge) at 151st Street.
-The northern path is very steep immediately north of the bridge, while the southern path is flat.
+Public access to the lighthouse is by the Hudson River Greenway, reachable to the north by a footbridge across the Henry Hudson Parkway at West 182nd Street and Riverside Drive, and to the south by footbridges at West 158th Street or 151st Street.

-There is also a very obscure pedestrian underpass at Riverside Drive parallel to 177th Street, just south of the George Washington Bridge.
-It empties out on the other side of the Henry Hudson Parkway and it's a dirt path down to the lighthouse.
-This YouTube video gives directions for getting to and using this obscure path.
-A neighborhood group (Friends of J. Hood Wright Park) in partnership with the NYC Department of Parks and Recreation does monthly cleanups of this route.

-There is yet another way to get to the Little Red Lighthouse from Washington Heights.
-This link shows the path using the Haven Ramp to the Little Red Lighthouse and then returns via this other path that takes you out to Riverside Drive on the west side of NewYork-Presbyterian Hospital.
-From there one can walk south to 165th.

 Tours of the lighthouse are given infrequently.
 They are arranged by the Parks Department's Urban Park Rangers, especially on the Little Red Lighthouse Festival day in late September and Open House New York day in October.
 The October Little Red Lighthouse Festivals in 2018 and 2019 were run by the organization Summer on the Hudson in conjunction with the Riverside Park Conservancy and the New York City Department of Parks and Recreation.
-There were no festivals in 2020 and 2021 due to the Covid pandemic.
+The festival was not held in 2020 or 2021 due to the COVID-19 pandemic, but it resumed in 2022.

 In other media

 The lighthouse is an important setting in the final scenes for the 1948 film Force of Evil, and Jane Campion's neo-noir film In the Cut features the lighthouse as motif and as a filming location.